-The sampling site was chosen where the pump (Figure 8) was located in the Berg River to abstract water for the farming operation.
+The sampling site was chosen where the pump house (Figure 17) was located in the Berg River to abstract water for the farming operation.
+It was chosen because the river was accessible, with a patch on the bank not overgrown with dense vegetation (Figure 18).